eikekoehn/eikekoehn.github.io/_pages/omz_research.md

   type="text/javascript">
 </script>

-**Oxygen minimum zones (OMZs)** are parts or volumes of the global ocean that are characterized by very low concentrations of dissolved oxygen.
+**Oxygen minimum zones (OMZs)** are regions of the global ocean that are characterized by very low concentrations of dissolved oxygen.

 +++++++++++++ Page under construction +++++++++++++